IAmJulianAcosta/jquery.resize-image-aspect-ratio/README.md

 3. A site for the plugin
 4. Giving a nice format to this file
 5. Cross-browser testing
-6. Checking if backgroundHorizontalAlign or backgroundHorizontalAlign starts with "-" and skip adding when necessary
-7. An option to resize the image when it is smaller than container in CENTER and VERTICAL_CENTER modes.
+6. An option to resize the image when it is smaller than container in CENTER and VERTICAL_CENTER modes.